ChainlinkResources/docs/source/includes/ident/_users.md

 Parameter | Description
 --------- | -----------
-name | full name of the `User` email | valid email for the `User`; must be a valid email address which can receive email application_id | id of the `Application` with which the `User` will be associated
+name | full name of the `User` email | email address for the `User`; must be capable of receiving email at time of creation application_id | id of the `Application` with which the `User` will be associated

-## Update a User
+## Update User

 ```shell
 curl -i -XPUT \